ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-nginx.md

 ```sh
 nano /etc/php-fpm.d/www.conf
 ```
-You will need replace these lines
+You have to replace these lines.

 ```
 user = nginx